orthonormalremy/dotfiles/README.md

 exit # exit and open a new shell to refresh your environment
 ```

+**Note on Determinate Systems:**

-<sup>1</sup>Advantages of the Determinate Systems installer over the official one: (1) [flakes](https://zero-to-nix.com/concepts/flakes) and [unified CLI](https://zero-to-nix.com/concepts/nix/#unified-cli) enabled by default and (2) [these other features](https://github.com/DeterminateSystems/nix-installer/blob/main/README.md#features).
+Their installer has advantages over the official one: (1) [flakes](https://zero-to-nix.com/concepts/flakes) and [unified CLI](https://zero-to-nix.com/concepts/nix/#unified-cli) enabled by default and (2) [these other features](https://github.com/DeterminateSystems/nix-installer/blob/main/README.md#features).

 They do not offer a single-user installer as of 2025-06-04.

 **1.2 Verify Installation**